jhlagado/working-with-custom-elements/chapter-01.md

 ## Handling Events

-LitHtml provides is with a way to add event handlers to your markup.
-Events can be built-in ones such as click and focus or they can be custom events.
-An event handler is usually a function that is called when the element receives an event of a certain type.
+LitHtml provides us with a way to add event handlers to your markup.
+Events can be the built-in ones such as click and focus or they can be custom events.
+An event handler is a function that is called when the element receives an event of a certain type.

-To demonstrate event handling, we’ll create a my-counter component which has three buttons up and down and reset.
+To demonstrate event handling, we’ll create a my-counter component which contains three buttons up and down and reset.
+These buttons will change the value of a counter property.

     class MyCounter extends HTMLElement {